In this Article

-This tutorial will demonstrate how to calculate “subtotal if”, counting only visible rows with criteria.
+This tutorial will demonstrate how to calculate the “subtotal if”, performing the SUBTOTAL Function, only on cells that meet certain criteria.

 SUBTOTAL Function